Jennifer Kale

-Jennifer Kale is a fictional character, a sorceress appearing in American comic books published by Marvel Comics.
-Created by Steve Gerber and Rich Buckler in 1972, she was originally a supporting character in Man-Thing comic books.
-Since her creation she has appeared in a number of other comic books of the Marvel Comics shared continuity.
+Jennifer Kale is a character appearing in American comic books published by Marvel Comics.
+Created by writer Steve Gerber and artist Rich Buckler, the character first appeared in Adventure into Fear #11 (December 1972).
+Jennifer Kale is Johnny Blaze's cousin and a sorceress who is part of the Cult of Zhered-Na.
+She has also been a member of the Legion of Night and the Midnight Sons at various points in her history.

+The character made her live-action debut in the Marvel Cinematic Universe miniseries Agatha All Along, portrayed by Sasheer Zamata.

+Development

+Concept and creation

+Jennifer Kale was originally based on one of Steve Gerber's friends, Jennifer Meyer.

 Publication history

-Jennifer Kale was created by Steve Gerber and Rich Buckler and debuted in Adventure into Fear #11 (Dec.
-1972).
-In the Marvel Comics continuity she is a sorceress that has worked with other magic-based characters, primarily Man-Thing and Doctor Strange and is also the cousin of Marvel Comics characters Johnny Blaze and Danny Ketch.
-She is a founding member of the team called the Legion of Night.

-The character was originally based on one of Gerber's friends, Jennifer Meyer.
+Jennifer Kale debuted in Adventure into Fear #11 (December 1972), created by Steve Gerber and Rich Buckler.

 Fictional character biography

 Jennifer was born into the Kale family of sorcerers in the Florida Everglades.
 Attuned to mystical forces since birth, she began studying her family's history of magic.
 Jennifer became an apprentice of Dakimh the Enchanter and the two of them acted as allies of the Man-Thing, a creature that protected a Nexus of All Realities centered in the Everglades.

 Jennifer has been advised by her grandfather Joshua (even after his death), who had been a mystical Cult leader when alive.
 His spirit continued this after she left her training with Dakimh and attempted to live a normal life as a college student.
 Regardless of her efforts at normalcy for many years she has been drawn into numerous magical conflicts.
-Examples include her kidnapping by Baron Mordo, discovering a familial connection to the Ghost Rider and other adventures assisting the mutant team known X-Force.
+Examples include her kidnapping by Baron Mordo, discovering a familial connection to the Ghost Rider, and other adventures assisting the mutant team known as X-Force.

 Teams

 Jennifer Kale was recruited by Doctor Strange, alongside fellow magicians Topaz and Satana, to form the group known as the Witches, hoping to keep the world safe from mystical threats and stop would-be thieves from stealing her family book.
-This team was short-lived and Kale next appeared with Wundarr the Aquarian and Siege as a member of Florida's Fifty State Initiative team, in an encounter with zombies from the Marvel Zombies universe and a Skrull invasion.
+This team was short-lived and Kale next appeared with Wundarr the Aquarian and Siege as a member of Florida's Fifty State Initiative team, in an encounter with zombies from the Marvel Zombies universe, and a Skrull invasion.
 After the Initiative Jennifer appears as part of the new Midnight Sons team, once again fighting the Marvel Zombies.

 Dark Reign

-Because Strange had abused his position as Sorcerer Supreme, he had to seek out a successor, searching all over Earth in hopes of finding one.
-As he tells to Wiccan (who lacked knowledge of both Kale and the Man-Thing), he managed to track down Jennifer, though for some reason he had great difficulty in doing so, but determined that she was not the one, despite his belief that she would have been suitable due to her high ability.
+Because Strange had abused his position as Sorcerer Supreme, he had to seek out a successor, searching all over Earth.
+He managed to track down Jennifer with great difficulty, ultimately deciding that she was not the one despite his belief in her high abilities.